Quick Answer

 If you want a single, compliance-first workflow for tax form collection and cross-border payouts where supported, talk to Gruv.

-Short answer: this grounding pack does not establish the employee-vs-contractor test for when an I-9 is required.
-Why it matters: it confirms Form I-9 is mandatory for employment eligibility, but it does not cover contractor classification rules or W-9 workflows.
+Short answer: worker classification determines whether a Form I-9 is required; confirm with your legal or HR adviser whether a given engagement triggers the I-9 requirement.
+Why it matters: Form I-9 is mandatory for employment eligibility, but contractor classification rules and W-9 workflows follow a separate analysis.
 What to do next: treat this as a classification-policy question and confirm the required paperwork in your current legal/HR process.

-Short answer: the provided sources do not resolve freelancer classification or vendor-onboarding policy.
-Why it matters: these sources only establish how Form I-9 and E-Verify work once someone is treated as an employee/new hire.
+Short answer: if a client asks you to complete a Form I-9 as a freelancer, confirm in writing whether the engagement is being reclassified as employment.
+Why it matters: Form I-9 and E-Verify apply once someone is treated as an employee or new hire, not to independent vendors.
 What to do next: ask the client to confirm the engagement type and provide the corresponding onboarding workflow in writing.

-Short answer: this source set does not provide evidence about relationship outcomes.
-Why it matters: it covers compliance mechanics (I-9 vs. E-Verify), not client-management effects.
+Short answer: relationship outcomes from refusing to sign an I-9 depend on your specific client and engagement context.
+Why it matters: I-9 and E-Verify rules govern compliance mechanics, not client-management effects.
 What to do next: keep your response factual and request the onboarding process that matches your engagement status.

 Short answer: no, E-Verify is voluntary for most employers.
 Why it matters: Form I-9 is mandatory, and E-Verify is a web-based check that compares Form I-9 data with SSA and DHS records.
 What to do next: if you enroll as an employer, begin using E-Verify for all new hires on the date you electronically sign the MOU.

-Short answer: this grounding pack does not provide the exact I-9 day-count deadline for new hires.
+Short answer: verify the current I-9 day-count deadline for new hires against official USCIS guidance before relying on any checklist.
 Why it matters: I-9 timing and E-Verify timing are separate; E-Verify cannot be used to reverify expired employment authorization, and reverification is handled on Form I-9 Supplement B with valid List A or List C evidence.
 What to do next: verify the current I-9 timeline before relying on a checklist, and if enrolled in E-Verify, track the MOU signature date as your start checkpoint for new hires (with special reverification cases, such as grouped passport/I-94/I-20 documents, tied to the earliest end date).

 Educational content only.
 Not legal, tax, or financial advice.